The Surprising Benefits and Pitfalls of BPA-Free Thermal Paper Rolls

 BPA was traditionally used as a coating because it provides stability and heat resistance while providing the thermal image.
 These properties ensure that the thermal paper safely changes color when exposed to heat without starting a fire.
 It also means that receipt printers don’t need ink to work, allowing for faster printing and fewer printer parts that can break.
 The printing quality of this type of receipt paper is typically higher than alternative options, with minimal bleeding and deep blacks for high legibility.

-Is BPA in Thermal Paper a Significant Health Risk?
+Is BPA in Paper a Significant Health Risk?

-There has been plenty of debate over the health effects of BPA in receipt paper.
+There has been plenty of debate over the health effects of BPA in receipt paper and whether it’s necessary to switch to phenol-free thermal paper.
 It is understandable that some people have concerns over the chemical, as it is an endocrine disruptor, which in large quantities interferes with the functioning of natural hormones in the body.
 The highest risk when it comes to BPA exposure is for infants who are more sensitive to the chemical.

-Every business owner will have different preferences when it comes to receipt paper type.
+Every business owner will have different preferences when it comes to receipt paper type and whether they should invest in using BPA-free thermal receipt paper.
 If concerns about BPA and BPS have you worried about your next purchase, talk to our experts about urea-based alternatives.
-On the other hand, if are looking for a cost-effective receipt printing solution that is still unlikely to cause significant health issues, going with a standard paper type may be your best choice.
+On the other hand, if you are looking for a cost-effective receipt printing solution that is still unlikely to cause significant health issues, going with a standard paper type may be your best choice.

-If you have any questions about receipt paper solutions, don’t hesitate to contact our friendly experts.
+IIf you have any questions about receipt paper solutions, including BPA-free thermal receipt paper rolls, don’t hesitate to contact our friendly experts.
 We’re happy to provide the answers you need.